SandeepShewalkar/iot-telemetry-system/README.md

 - **iot-telemetry-system**: Created mono-repo just for simplicity.
 It has two projects - **telemetry-ingestor** and  **iot-simulator**.
 - **telemetry-ingestor**: Go service that consumes telemetry events, calculates cumulative distance per IMEI, and stores the results in Redis.
 It also contains end-points to get the stats and post data.
-- **iot-simulator**: Simulates GPS events and sends them to the ingestor via HTTP POST requests.
+- **iot-simulator**: Simulates IOT devices which sends events to the telemetry-ingestor via HTTP POST requests.
 - **deployment**: Contains all configuration files for deploying the entire stack using Docker Compose, Docker Swarm, or Kubernetes.
 - **assignment**: contains the assignment pdf

+## 🧪 Test Environment

+    - Windows machine with Docker Desktop and RedHat CRC installed

 ## 📦 Docker Images